oraclejavanet/MariaDB_Monitor/README.md

 ```

 ## Configuration
-To run the app, the configuration file **cnf.file** has to be adjusted.
+To run the app, the **cnf.file** configuration file should be customized.
 The database user of the app
 must have sufficient privileges to retrieve performance data (e.g., performance_schema).
 The following
 create-script is a possibility, but should be adapted from the point of view of security: